Skip to main content

 important

-This step routes traffic for all S3 buckets configured in the private endpoint rule through PrivateLink for any workspace attached to the NCC.
-Before proceeding, ensure you have completed Step 3 to allow S3 bucket access from the VPC endpoint.
+This step routes traffic for the configured AWS resource through PrivateLink for any workspace attached to the NCC.
+Before proceeding, verify you have completed Step 3 to allow resource access from the VPC endpoint.

 Step 5: Attach the NCC to one or more workspaces